EEN421/Azure-Cost-Monitor-Fridge-Magnet/Step-by-Step.md

 This project is intended to demonstrate a real-world use-case for leveraging the [Azure cost management API](https://learn.microsoft.com/en-us/rest/api/cost-management/).

 In this post, we will create and/or leverage the following:
-- An Azure Web App and Assign an RBAC Role
+- An Azure Web App & Assign an RBAC Role
 - AppID
 - Password
 - TenantID